 China Down, Mexico Up

 While robot sales dropped in China in 2015, it was more than doubled in Mexico.
-The global automotive industry has a significant investment in plants for manufacturing cars for export in this country.
+The global automotive industry has a significant investment in plants for manufacturing cars for which they also need industrial fan balancing technicians.
 Foreign robot makers still dominate the Chinese market, but IFR says domestic robot makers were working on increasing their market share from 25 percent in 2013.
 Everyone is trying to reap from robots, and that has resulted in a significant increase in their sales volumes.

 The rapid growth of robot sales has sparked fears that automation will lead to mass human unemployment.
 But the concern did not come to the fore yesterday.
 During the 2008 economic melt-down, some economic experts alleged that automation was hindering job recovery and was in part responsible for high unemployment.